hal00alex/BooksInPython/README.md

 -[Factfulness](https://en.wikipedia.org/wiki/Factfulness:_Ten_Reasons_We%27re_Wrong_About_the_World--and_Why_Things_Are_Better_Than_You_Think)

 # Why I Do These Programs
 I am trying to read and program more in my free time because I enjoy those activities.
-I especially some of the sillier program where I print out sassy messages or create Buzzfeed-Style quizzes because it is a nice break from the very sersious C code I write at work.
+I especially enjoy some of the sillier program where I print out sassy messages or create Buzzfeed-Style quizzes because it is a nice break from the very sersious C code I write at work.
 I enjoy reading all kind of books, but most of the programs are based on business books and Scf-Fy books.
 They tend to have more lessons and underling math which makes finding code describitions for them easier.